dylanon/tham-wp-theme/README.md

 - Remove 'category' base from Blog and Reviews (and update navbar)
 - Photo gallery support
 - Code directions for custom user-built pages (e.g. Present - if user wants columns and/or bordered boxes)
-- Make footer stick to bottom of view
 - Figure out Arial Bold usage on Android
 - Make navbar links reflect active page